severinfv/FE_recipe/README.md

 - After completing the HTML part, you must style your page properly.
 It doesn’t have to be fancy, and it doesn’t need to be responsive — but make it look as good as you can.
 Try to match the theme of your dish, using fitting colors and fonts.

 ## Result
+I decided not to aim for a 100% replica of the original image from the cookbook.
+I focused on recreating the minimal layout, general color palette and meeting the assignment requirements, putting less emphasis to minor fonts and text color variations.

 ![Intro assignment result](/img/draft.jpeg "Page screenshot")